arykiller/SpeechTyper/README.md

 **Version 1.0**

 A web page used to convert voice into text.
+Using google API

 ---